 Regional Development Australia Darling Downs and South West (RDA-DDSW), along with our partner LGAs, proudly acknowledges the Aboriginal peoples and Torres Strait Islander peoples as the Traditional Owners and Custodians of this Country.
-We recognise and honour their ancient cultures, and their connection to country and community.
+We recognise and honour their ancient cultures and connection to country and community.
 We pay our respect to them, their cultures, and to their Elders, past, present and emerging.

 Disruptions and uncertainty in our world have become the norm in our ever-changing environment.
-Recent climatic events have reinforced the importance of building sustainability and resilience in our communities.
+Recent climatic events have reinforced the significance of building sustainability and resilience in our communities.
 Preparedness has never been more important for our communities to continue to thrive.
-Preparation, we believe, is critical to investment and employment attraction, the wellbeing of our people and the liveability of our region.
+We believe preparation is critical to investment and employment attraction, the wellbeing of our people and the liveability of our region.

-With this plan, we aim to strengthen, advance and transform the Darling Downs region during the dry times.
-This plan has been built together through engagement across the region with key stakeholders and the wider community.
+With this plan we aim to strengthen, advance and transform the South West Queensland region during the dry times.
+This plan has been built through engagement across the region with key stakeholders and the wider community.
 Their advice and expressions of lived experience, along with the best of resilience, science and practice, have been combined to create this shared plan for the region.

-Our region and our communities are no strangers to hardship, shocks and natural disasters - floods, droughts and economic shifts have been regular events throughout our history and have served to create a resilient and adaptable culture.
+The South West region and our communities are no strangers to hardship, shocks and natural disasters.
+Floods, droughts and economic shifts have been regular events throughout our history and have served to create a resilient and adaptable culture.
 We have always worked together in our community and alongside our neighbours to prepare for and overcome such adversity.
 Drought has been an especially focused topic for our region, with recent droughts exacting a heavy toll on many of our rural communities.
-The RDRP acknowledge the changes in our climate and the potential for longer, hotter, and drier seasons and the need to proactively nurture resilience to drought economically, socially, and environmentally.
+The Regional Drought Resilience Plan (RDRP) for the South West acknowledges the potential for longer, hotter, and drier seasons and the need to proactively nurture resilience to drought - economically, socially, and environmentally.

-The Darling Downs Regional Drought resilience Plan (RDRP) has been developed through a partnership between RDA-DDSW and the following local government areas: Goondiwindi Regional Council, Southern Downs Regional Council, Toowoomba Regional Council, Western Downs Regional Council.

-Our local governments are connected by history and commerce, and, with their wealth of social capital.
+The South West RDRP has been developed through a partnership between RDA-DDSW and the following local government areas: Balonne Regional Council, Bulloo Shire Council, Maranoa Regional Council, Murweh Shire Council, Paroo Shire Council and Quilpie Shire Council.
+Our local governments are connected by history and commerce, as well as their wealth of social capital.
 This plan further illustrates our shared values and partnership.